-The bay surrounded by natural areas.
-The Aransas Wildlife Refuge is to the NW and uninhabited San Jose and Matagorda Islands are to the SE.
+The bay is surrounded by natural areas.
+The Aransas Wildlife Refuge is to the northwest and uninhabited San Jose and Matagorda Islands are to the southeast.

 DSHS has listed the bay as being non-supporting for bacteria in oyster waters.